Mr-Kumar-Abhishek/Mr-Kumar-Abhishek.github.io/_posts/2025-02-04-simulating-temporal-dynamics-in-quantum-computing-using-qiskit.md

 #### **4.1 Simulation Setup**

-We consider a single-qubit system to illustrate the concept:
+I consider a single-qubit system to illustrate the concept:

 1. **Initialize the Quantum Circuit**